Atarity/Rpi-huawei-setup/README.md

 # Rpi-huawei-setup
 Setup script to install Huawei ME909s-120 mPCIe modem on Raspberry Pi.
 I've connected modem thru cheap mpcie-to-USB adapter with SIM slot and stuck with usb_modeswitch *auto* mode (which should be disabled).
 Also script add up udev rules, so you can plug modem to any USB port each time.

-Script assumes PIN is disabled for the SIM-card auth.
+- Script assumes PIN is disabled for the SIM-card
+- Default APN set as "internet.beeline.ru"

 ## Installation
 ```